LennartHennigs/SimpleFSM/README.md

 ### In-State Interval

-* States can have up to three events that are triggered, while they are in the state, and when they leave the state:
+* States can have up to three events...
+  * when they enter a state
+  * while they are in a state
+  * ...and when they leave the state

   ```c++
   State(String name, CallbackFunction on_enter, CallbackFunction on_state = NULL, CallbackFunction on_exit = NULL, bool is_final = false);